 There are a lot of transactional email providers out there.
 So, do a little bit of digging to choose one that fits your needs and gives the quality you need while staying within your budget.

-Examine the benefits and drawbacks of each transactional email service you’re considering to find the best fit for your needs.
+Examine the benefits and drawbacks of each transactional email service provider you’re considering to find the best fit for your needs and serves your primary purpose.

 You’ve seen how transactional emails may be used in tandem with marketing emails to provide a consistent brand experience across the customer journey.